stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 Worked examples reproduced from the source textbooks, including the original problem statement and its published closed-form solution.
 Sorted alphabetically by (first) author.
 Following academic convention, verbatim text taken from a source (an example's title or its problem statement) is set in double quotation marks; page/example locators and the present author's own classification notes are left unquoted.

-Each entry also carries a bracketed *WolframAlpha verification* block: a Wolfram Language command that can be pasted directly into the input box at [wolframalpha.com](https://www.wolframalpha.com) (which auto-detects Wolfram Language syntax) to reproduce the stated answer independently, together with the result it returns.
-Two command forms are used, chosen by what the source example provides: entries stated as a differential equation with initial conditions use a bare `equation, y[0] == ..., y'[0] == ...` line, letting WolframAlpha solve the initial value problem directly; entries given only as a transfer function $H(s)$, or posed as a pure Laplace-transform exercise with no time-domain equation, use `InverseLaplaceTransform[H(s), s, t]` instead.
-Only the plain, non-differentiated bare-equation form (e.g. `y''[t] + y'[t] + 2y[t] == Delta[t-5], y[0]==0, y'[0]==0`) has actually been run live in the WolframAlpha web interface, by the present author; every other command was constructed by the same pattern and cross-checked symbolically offline (see Verification Methodology below) rather than executed live, so a reader pasting one in is effectively its first live test.
+Each entry also carries a bracketed *WolframAlpha verification* block: a Wolfram Language command that can be pasted into the input box at [wolframalpha.com](https://www.wolframalpha.com), which returns the result independently.
+Most of these commands were constructed by hand and cross-checked symbolically offline rather than run live (see Verification Methodology below), so pasting one in may be giving it its first live test.

 ### Boyce & DiPrima — Elementary differential equations and boundary value problems
 p.272 Initial Value Problem (IVP) for 2nd order with zero Initial Condition (IC)